FranciscoVeloz1/NexaRize-Components/docs/Pagination.md

 }
 ```

-3. Then, we are going to show you how we are fetching the data from the API:
+3. Moving on to fetching data from the API, here's our approach:
 ```typescript
 // post.service.ts
 import { Post } from "../interfaces/IPost";     //Importing POST interface